Aerial Filming and Photography

 Coms: Where useful for location support, flight safety or location monitoring, I’ll use ‘Synco’ coms head sets with a 350m range which enables on site communication for safety or between pilot and production crew

-Transmission: To be able to monitor a flight remotely or provide a production crew with a monitor feed helps to manage aerial content saving time and giving on the ground visual assurance for the drone visuals at the time of a flight.
+Transmission: To be able to monitor a flight remotely or provide a production crew with a live monitor feed helps to manage aerial content saving time and giving on the ground visual reference for the drone visuals at the time of a flight.
 For video transmission I have Hollyland – Pyro-S 4k kit which is ideal for multi-user monitoring in dynamic shooting scenarios, such as film production, live events and ENG/EFP applications.
 Pyro-S 4k supports HDMI and SDI input/output and can transmit to up to four receivers simultaneously, with a range of up to 1,300ft (400m) and minimal latency of just 50ms.
 Pyro S uses advanced Auto Dual-Band Hopping (ADH) technology to ensure reliable transmission and features selectable modes for real-world shooting needs

 Microphones: I’ve a range of high specification microphones for sound recording, which gives adaptability to select the microphone, best matched for each task.
 Sennheiser (G2) radio microphone (handheld with performance capsule), Sennheiser (G2) belt pack transmitters, Sennheiser (G2) belt pack receivers, EV PL95 Dynamic Cardioid microphone, Sennheiser (ME80) rifle microphones, Sennheiser ECM tie microphones, Audio interface and mix – ‘Presonus 1810c Studio‘

-Projection: I have two ‘Christie’ DLP video projectors which I’ll use for audio visual projects, film festival screenings and projection of creative visuals, these projectors are designed for high definition cinematic screening, each can output 7,500 Ansi Lumens and are also designed to pair together to double onto surface light to 15,000 Ansi Lumens.
+Projection: I’ve two ‘Christie’ DLP video projectors which I’ll use for audio visual projects, film festival screenings and projection of creative visuals, these projectors are designed for high definition cinematic screening, each can output 7,500 Ansi Lumens and are also designed to pair together to double onto surface light to 15,000 Ansi Lumens.
 I’ll use short or long throw zoom lenses to match to the onto surface throw distance, size of screen or venue size.
 I’ve used these projectors for non commercial visual arts projects, visuals for immersive spaces and community film screenings where there has also been enthusiastic collective input to make for a successful event

 To partner the projection setup I’ve a modular stage screen (549mm x 309mm) 18ft x 10ft with 16:9 aspect ratio for front projection, designed for stage mounting or flying.
-I’m grateful to ‘Harkness Screens’ for their support over the past 40 years, where I’ve been using Harkness screens for community film events over that time
+I’m grateful to ‘Harkness Screens’ for their support over the past 40 years, where I’ve been using Harkness ‘Perlux 100’ screens for community film events over that time

-Sound amplification: I have is by ‘Powersoft’ (M50Q – 4 x 1,250w).
+Sound amplification: I have is by Powersoft ‘Powersoft’ (M50Q – 4 x 1,250w).
 This professional power amplifier will reliably provide enough output across four channels for sound that might be needed to support a screened occasion

 I don’t dry hire kit but do have all the technical resources and connectives that might be needed as well as planning, preparation and running a project setup